erpua/javascript_course/README.md

 - Code Runner

 --- DIFFERENT
 - I.e. and e.g. are both Latin abbreviations.
-E.g. stands for exempli gratia and means “for example.”
+E.g. stands " for exempli gratia " and means “for example.”
-- I.e. is the abbreviation for "id est" and means “in other words.”
+- I.e. is the abbreviation for "id est" and means “ in other words ”

 --- JS course
 - node => starts node in VSCode